petrosgk/MalmoRL/README.md

 New agents should extend `BaseAgent` and override `fit()`, `test()`, `save()` and `load()` methods for training, testing, saving and loading the agent respectively.
 You can look at the included agents in `malmo_rl` for examples.

 ### Run an experiment
 You can look at the included `run_classroom.py` and `run_multi_agent.py` for how to make your own script for your custom experiment but you don't necessarily have to follow them.
-The scripts expect a list of clients defined in `clients.txt`.
+The scripts expect a list of Malmö clients defined in `clients.txt`.
 There must be at least as many clients as there are agents in the mission.

 ### Use included agents
 `malmo_rl` includes 3 agents based on my fork of [keras-rl](https://github.com/petrosgk/keras-rl):